Prats13/Personalised_Science_Chat_Bot/readme.md

 •	Download the Llama quantized model from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin

 •	We can run the server on port 5500 locally by using the start.sh script or within a Docker container using the Dockerfile.
+(Backend setup - users can access the bot through backend at port 5500)

-•	To run the UI interface built with the help of Chainlit go to ur environment terminal and type - "chainlit run test,py -w"
+•	To run the UI interface built with the help of Chainlit go to ur environment terminal and type - "chainlit run test,py -w".
+(Frontend setup - users can access the bot through this instruction)

 # Video Link
 https://drive.google.com/file/d/1t1LANxfBsGpJ9Akjfkvk12JnSDgvWatb/view?usp=sharing